Legal Alignment for Safe and Ethical AI: Open questions

 \textbf{Should AI systems give effect to laws that are unjust or oppressive?} There is a longstanding debate over whether unjust or immoral laws can be laws at all \citep{hart1958positivism, fuller1958positivism, raz1975practical, finnis1980natural, dworkin1986law}, and whether citizens are morally obligated to comply with laws authored by an illegitimate authority \citep{ladenson1972legitimate,edmundson1998legitimate}.
 While we do not seek to resolve these contentious issues here, legal alignment forces a confrontation with the question of whether AI systems should be designed to follow such laws.
 For example, how should legal alignment contend with laws that support genocide \citep{lemkin1944axis, arendt1963eichmann}, slavery \citep{cover1984justice}, or racial discrimination \citep{dyzenhaus2010}?
 The answer in such cases must clearly be that a robustly aligned AI system will \textit{not comply with such laws}.
-But, in other cases, the answer may be more ambiguous \citep{okeefe2025law}, including where the law is not explicitly immoral but rather reflects or amplifies existing social and economic power disparities \citep{kennedy1991stakes}.
+But, in other cases, the answer may be more ambiguous \citep{okeefe2025law}, such as where the law---including judicial decision-making---is not explicitly immoral but rather reflects or amplifies existing social and economic inequalities or power disparities \citep{bell1980brown,unger1983critical,kennedy1991stakes,moyn2024reconstructing}.
 For instance, should legal alignment uphold tax laws that are extractive and harm a majority of the population but the legality of which remains unchallenged?
 What about tax laws that primarily harm a politically disempowered minority that cannot effectively challenge those laws through democratic processes \citep{ely1980democracy}?
+These questions are particularly consequential given that AI systems might not only mirror, but \textit{magnify}, existing legal biases.
 Admittedly, addressing such concerns by designing AI systems to selectively choose which laws to follow presents many risks.
 Such discretion could exacerbate legal ambiguity, undermine the universal and equal application of law, and, in time, erode the rule of law itself.
 While this challenge is not unique to legal alignment and arises, for example, in the exercise of prosecutorial discretion and judicial review \citep{mashaw2025}, the design of AI systems presents new questions.
 One potential response is to align AI systems with universal human rights enshrined in international law, including where domestic law may violate such rights \citep{prabhakaran2022human,bajgar2023negative,samway2025when,maas2025treaty}.